Main

 - Modelling and analysing infectious disease dynamics with Drs.
 David J.D.
 Earn,

-Benjamin M. Bolker, and Jonathan Dushoff - Projects include forecasting SARS-CoV-2 infection reports for Ontario, Canada and developing software for simulating infectious disease spread
+Benjamin M. Bolker, and Jonathan Dushoff - Projects includes forecasting COVID-19 case reports for Ontario, Canada and developing software for simulating infectious disease spread

 Education